ply-ct/vscode-ply/README.md

 `ply.plyPath` | Path to ply package (relative to workspace folder) eg: "node_modules/ply-ct" | Use a bundled version of ply

 ### Custom debug configuration
-You can specify a custom vscode debug configuration to use instead of the built-in default.
+You can specify a custom vscode debug configuration to use for Ply cases instead of the built-in default.
 Do this by creating a debugging configuration in `.vscode/launch.json`.
 Then specify the name of that in setting `ply.debugConfig`.
 The default built-in debug configuration looks like this:
 ```